-Purpose: To discharge stormwater from a road transport depot and washwater from a parts wash into an unnamed tributary of the Waiongana Stream

-Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adoption of best practicable option to minimise effects Inspections of treatment systems, discharge point and receiving waters No. Inadequate maintenance of treatment systems resulting in effects in the receiving waters 2.
+Purpose: To discharge stormwater from a road transport depot and washwater from a parts wash into an unnamed tributary of the Waiongana Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Adoption of best practicable option to minimise effects Inspections of treatment systems, discharge point and receiving waters No. Inadequate maintenance of treatment systems resulting in a non- compliant discharge from the site 2.
 Limits on areas contributing to discharge (plan in Appendix 1) Site inspection Yes 3.
-All stormwater and washwater to be treated for discharge in accordance with consent conditions Site inspection and sampling No. Non-compliance with conditions 1, 4, and 5 due to inadequate treatment 4.
-Limits on pH suspended solids and hydrocarbons in the discharge Samples collected and visual assessment No 5.
-Limits on effects in receiving waters Samples collected and visual assessment at inspection No. Conspicuous change in visual clarity in the tributary 6.
+All stormwater and washwater to be treated for discharge in accordance with consent conditions Site inspection and sampling No. Non-compliance with conditions 1 and 4 due to inadequate treatment 4.
+Limits on pH suspended solids and hydrocarbons in the discharge Samples collected and visual assessment No - High SS result 5.
+Limits on effects in receiving waters Samples collected and visual assessment at inspection Yes 6.
 Maintenance of a contingency plan.
 Copy to be provided to Council Check of Council records.
-Plan dated November 2016 on record Yes
+Plan dated November 2016 on record Yes unnamed tributary of the Waiongana Stream Condition requirement Means of monitoring during period under review Compliance achieved?
+7. Operate in accordance with a management plan to minimise contaminant in the stormwater and wash water.
+Copy of plan to be provided to Council.
+Site inspection and check of Council records.
+Stormwater Management Plan provided July 2017 No. Plan does not cover sand trap monitoring and maintenance 8.
+Prior notification to Council of changes that may affect the nature of the discharges from the site Inspection and check of Council records.
+No changes notified or found at inspection N/A 9.
+Optional review provision re environmental effects Next opportunity to review in June 2026, or within three months of receiving notice in relation to condition 8 N/A erall assessment of consent compliar Improvement required Ov Overall assessment of administrative performance in respect of this consent required

-Purpose: To discharge stormwater from a road transport depot and washwater from a parts wash into an unnamed tributary of the Waiongana Stream
+Purpose: To discharge stormwater from a road transport depot and washwater from a parts wash into an unnamed tributary of the Waionagna Stream